pineal/pineal.github.com/_posts/2014/2014-10-15-Dynamic-Programming.md

 - all subproblems are the same

 Problem
 Graduate students get a lot of free food at various events.
 Suppose you have a schedule of the next n days marked with those days when you get a free dinner, and those days on which you must  acquire dinner on your own.
-On any given day you can buy dinner at the cafeteria for $3.
-Alternatively, you can purchase one week's groceries for $10, which will provide dinner for each day that week.
+On any given day you can buy dinner at the cafeteria for 3 dollars.
+Alternatively, you can purchase one week's groceries for 10 dollars, which will provide dinner for each day that week.
 However, because you don't have a fridge, the groceries will go bad after seven days and any leftovers must be discarded.
 Due to your very busy schedule, these are your only two options for dinner each night.
 Your goal is to eat dinner every night while minimizing the money you spend on food.

 Solution 1
 define OP(n) to be the cheapest way to eat for day 1..n